JundiLiu/HIALAB/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an Assistant Professor in IMSE at ISU.
+bio: I'm an Assistant Professor in IMSE and HCI at ISU.
 My research interests include Interactive Reinforcement Learning, Human Factors, Human-vehicle Interaction and Human-robot Interaction.

 interests:
   - Human Factors